TitasDas/forced-move/README.md

 # Forced Move
 ![Intro screen showing the “Enter the game” overlay on a chalkboard illustration](public/intro.jpg)

-A warm, retro take on Ultimate Tic-Tac-Toe (a “forced move” twist).
-You place an X or O on a mini-board, and that square tells your opponent which mini-board they must play in next.
-Win mini-boards to claim big-board squares; three in a row takes the match.
+Forced Move is a take on Tic-Tac-Toe where the rules constrain what comes next.
+Each move reshapes the space of possible moves that follow, rewarding foresight over fast reactions.
+Inspired by mathematical game structures, strategy here comes from understanding constraints rather than racing to click.

 ## A quick story

-I first learned about this variant while reading Ben Orlin’s *Math with Bad Drawings*, where he mentions mathematicians in Berkeley getting hooked on an “ultimate” Tic-Tac-Toe played across nested boards.
+I first learned about this family of games while reading Ben Orlin’s *Math with Bad Drawings*, where he mentions mathematicians in Berkeley getting hooked on an “ultimate” Tic-Tac-Toe played across nested boards.
 Forced Move is my homage to that tale: a calm, mobile-friendly way to play the same idea with friends or the computer.

 ## Play it